amazon-archives/sql-jdbc/README.md

 ## Documentation

-Please refer to the [documentation](https://opendistro.github.io/for-elasticsearch-docs) for detailed information on installing and configuring opendistro-elasticsearch-security plugin.
+Please refer to the [documentation](https://opendistro.github.io/for-elasticsearch-docs/) for detailed information on installing and configuring opendistro-elasticsearch-security plugin.

+## Code of Conduct

+This project has adopted an [Open Source Code of Conduct](https://opendistro.github.io/for-elasticsearch/codeofconduct.html).

+## Security issue notifications

+If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
+Please do **not** create a public GitHub issue.

-## License
+## Licensing

-This code is licensed under the Apache 2.0 License.
+See the [LICENSE](./LICENSE) file for our project's licensing.
+We will ask you to confirm the licensing of your contribution.

 ## Copyright

 Copyright 2019 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.